coruus/keccakc/README.markdown

 Note, especially, that there are no test cases for SHAKE with non-zero input length at present.

+Anything in an experimental subdirectory is just that; an experiment.

 ## Building

 To build this project, become a daimyo.
 You will then have enough